-I have now finished writing up my findings from over a year's fieldwork on one particular l'Arche community in the UK, as well as over 60 interviews with other members of other l'Arche communities and other care providers.
-My ethnographic work has led me to focus particularly on the moral complexities of the relationships between those with disabilities and those without in this community.
-I think this through by exploring the themes of freedom, responsibility, care, welfare, disability, community, cognition, and belief in my field site.
+I have now finished writing up my thesis based on over a year's fieldwork on one particular l'Arche community in the UK, as well as over 60 interviews with other members of other l'Arche communities and other care providers.
+My ethnographic work led me to focus particularly on the moral complexities of the relationships between those with disabilities and those without in this community.
+In the dissertation, and in my published work, I think this through by exploring the themes of freedom, responsibility, care, welfare, disability, community, cognition, and belief in my field site.

 My work speaks to conversations in the Anthropology of Religion, Christianity, and Ethics.
 But working across a multiplicity of academic disciplines, and non-academic contexts, also enables my work to build bridges to moral philosophy, theological ethics, and broader discussions about the moral agency and dignity of those with disabilities, receiving care, and dependent on social welfare.

 Social Anthropology of Religion; Anthropology of Ethics; Anthropology of Christianity; Ritual Studies

 Christian Theology; Theology and Social Science; Moral Philosophy; Moral Theology; Religious Ethics